MalvikaShetty/Angular14-DotNet6-CRUD/README.md

 3. Once this is done, you can check the tables created in your local database.
 4. Finally build and run the c# project as usual from the IDE

-**For Angular** <br/>
+**For Angular** <br/><br/>

-1.In the command prompt, go inside the project folder(here it is paymentApp) and type the command given below to compile it for the first time.
+1. In the command prompt, go inside the project folder(here it is paymentApp) and type the command given below to compile it for the first time.
 ```
 ng serve
 ```